- Chapter Three: The Student Organization Forum

 - recommends improvements and initiatives based on student organization needs

-- works in the SOC ten hours a week
+- works in the SOC 15 hours a week

 - performs office duties

-- Assists the SOF Advisors with event planning meetings
+- Assists the Assistant Director of Student Organizations with event planning meetings

 - Develops promotional and communicative tools for student organizations

 SOC meetings are held once a month for all student organizations.
 In order for a registered student organization to be eligible for funding and to stay in good standing with the Student Organization Center, the organization must send one representative to the monthly SOC meetings.
 The purpose of the meetings is to: provide announcements and communications between registered student organization members; provide leadership training; host special guests and campus speakers who can aid student organizations in their program planning and functioning; and provide social and interactive opportunities for networking and community-building.
-All meeting dates are posted on line at www.utdallas.edu/sof/meetings.
+Check OrgSync for meeting locations, dates, and times.

 Student Organization Funding